alfar0x/alfar-linea/README.md

 # Alfar linea

 Project designed to manage linea accounts.
-It utilizes random blocks to simulate user activity on accounts.
-Each account comprises a `job` consisting of `blocks`.
-Blocks, in turn, consist of `steps`, which represent a list of `transactions`.
+It utilizes REALLY RANDOM transactions to simulate user activity on accounts.
+Each account comprises a `job` consisting of `steps`, which represent a list of `transactions`.

 1. A list of transactions (one step) consists of transactions sent to the blockchain by real users within a specific time frame.
 Approvals and swaps are completed in approximately 30 seconds for example.
+Step can currently consist of 1-3 transactions
-2. A list of steps (block) can be executed within hours.
+2. A list of steps (job) can be executed within hours.
 Activities may include swapping to USDC, then swapping to ETH, or adding and removing liquidity from a pool.
 Each block concludes by returning all tokens/liquidity to ETH.
-3. A list of blocks (job) can be executed over several days.
-Today, users can perform swaps in just a few hours, and tokens can be added to various liquidity pools, for instance.

 **Use it at your own risk.
 The script was not tested on large volumes.**